paperli/paperli.github.io/_posts/2018-09-18-touchbook.markdown

     - "/assets/images/touchbook3.jpg"

 ---

+<!--summary-->
 Create your travel memory easily on-the-go!

-<!--summary-->

-The app provided the leasure way to create the memory book with traveling pictures.
-The inventing instruction and realistic theme are applied in the app.
+Touchbook works as the tool to make the book easily with finger taps.
+You can create memory books easily in the app by selecting pictures on the phone and desired template.
+It also connects to the printing house to flatten the flow to get the book in real life.

 <!--more-->

 ![Touchbook](/assets/images/touchbook1.jpg)

 Create your travel memory easily on-the-go!

-The app provided the leasure way to create the memory book with traveling pictures.
-The inventing instruction and realistic theme are applied in the app.
+Touchbook works as the tool to make the book easily with finger taps.
+You can create memory books easily in the app by selecting pictures on the phone and desired template.
+It also connects to the printing house to flatten the flow to get the book in real life.

 ![Touchbook](/assets/images/touchbook2.jpg)